Complete Call-by-Value Calculi of Control Operators, I

-\begin{rema} \shrinktopsep \begin{enumerate}[(1)] \item If a term starts with $\mu k_1.\,[l_1]\mu k_2.\,[l_2]\cdots \mu k_n.\,[l_n]$, the $E$-computation first collapses the pairs of a jump and a $\mu$-binder, until we reach $\mu k.\,[l]M$ where $M$ does not start with $\mu$.
+\begin{rema} \shrinktopsep \begin{enumerate}[(1)] \advance\parindent by15pt \item If a term starts with $\mu k_1.\,[l_1]\mu k_2.\,[l_2]\cdots \mu k_n.\,[l_n]$, the $E$-computation first collapses the pairs of a jump and a $\mu$-binder, until we reach $\mu k.\,[l]M$ where $M$ does not start with $\mu$.
 Then $E_0$-rewriting is applied to $M$.
-Afterwards, if the resulting term starts again with a sequence of the two or more pairs of $\mu k_i$ and $[l_i]$, we collapse them.
+Afterward, if the resulting term starts again with a sequence of the two or more pairs of $\mu k_i$ and $[l_i]$, we collapse them.
 Therefore the computation path by the $E$-rewriting is unique, by (1) of Rem.~\ref{avp79}.

+This is for cleanup only.
+The essence of evaluation lies in the $E_0$-rewriting.
+The results in this section do not change if the $E$-rewriting is reasonably modified.
+For example, we may skip the collapsing process, leaving the head $\mu k_1.\,[l_1]\mu k_2.\ldots$ intact.
+Or else, we may rewrite $\mu k.\,[k]M$ to $M$ if $k\not\in M$ in analogy to a topmost rule ${\cal A}M\vartriangleright M$ in \cite{krj20}.
+These modifications add or reduce only a finite number of rewriting steps, thus not affecting computational properties.
+We chose the rewriting above so that extraneous arguments are minimized.

 \item We see that the $E$-computation is classified into three cases, viewing (2) and (3) of Rem.~\ref{avp79}.
-First it normally terminates returning either a value $V$ or $\mu k.\,[l]V$.
-Second the computation stalls with $E[xV]$ or $\mu k.\,[l]E[xV]$ where $x$ is free.
-Third it may never terminate.
+First, it normally terminates returning either a value $V$ or $\mu k.\,[l]V$.
+Second, the computation stalls with $E[xV]$ or $\mu k.\,[l]E[xV]$ where $x$ is free.
+Third, it may never terminate.

 \item If a term $M$ is closed, the $E$-computation from $M$ either normally terminates or runs for good.
 It never stalls.
 If the system contains constants $c$, deadlock $E[cV]$ may happen. \end{enumerate} \end{rema}